Mende, Lozère: Geology

 The geology of the city of Mende is very dependent on the surrounding causses and streams that pass through them.
 The Mont Mimat and the Causse de Changefège are composed of limestone of the "Grands Causses", thus presenting abrupt edges.
 The other causses (as well as the butte de Fontanille) are composed of limestone of the "Petits Causses" (without these edges).
 The Lot Valley is composed of marl.
 The Valdonnez Valley, in the south of Mende, is full of blue marl, leaving one to presuppose that the marl of the town of Mende would be, in part, of the same origin.
 Finally, the various streams (the Rieucros) of the causses of the north of the city are lined by mica-schist.

 Hydrology

 The city of Mende was built on the banks of the Lot.
-But the Lot is not the only presence of water in the city: Indeed, it has several sources, including those of Mont Mimat.
+But the Lot is not the only presence of water in the city: Indeed, it has several sources (springs), including those of Mont Mimat.
 The most significant of them is located in the Vabre district, close to the first houses.
 These sources have also often been channeled and feed the underground water system of the city, visible on the surface through numerous fountains and the old wash house.
 The streets, such as the Rue du Torrent, attest to the passage of water from Mont Mimat.

 To the north, on the other side of the Lot, the sources are much more distant, but water is present in the stream known as Rieucros.